Frequently asked questions

 Find out more about mortgages here.

 Also known as “part buy, part rent,” shared ownership allows the purchaser to buy a percentage of a new build property, usually between 25%-75%.
 You then get a mortgage on your own share, and pay rent on the remaining percentage.
 Over time, you can “staircase” by buying more shares in the property, until you own it in its entirety.
-Learn more about shared ownership here.
+Learn more about Shared Ownership here.

 Part exchange is the process in which the developer from whom you are buying a property will buy your current home from you.
 This will make the buying and selling process easier for you as it will mean you are not in a chain.
 Terms and conditions apply to this scheme that are tailored to each developer.